filbench/UD_Tagalog-NewsCrawl-Dev/README.md

 </p>

 This repository contains several experiments and benchmarks for the ACL 2025 (Main) paper [*The UD-NewsCrawl Treebank: Reflections and Challenges from a
-Large-scale Tagalog Syntactic Annotation Project*]() which introduces [UD_Tagalog-NewsCrawl](https://huggingface.co/datasets/UD-Filipino/UD_Tagalog-NewsCrawl), the largest Tagalog treebank to date.
+Large-scale Tagalog Syntactic Annotation Project*](https://arxiv.org/abs/2505.20428) which introduces [UD_Tagalog-NewsCrawl](https://huggingface.co/datasets/UD-Filipino/UD_Tagalog-NewsCrawl), the largest Tagalog treebank to date.

+## News

+- [2025-05-15] The UD-NewsCrawl Treebank was accepted at the ACL 2025 (Main) Conference!

 ## Set-up